 CDP runs a global disclosure system that enables companies, cities, states, and regions to measure and manage their environmental impacts, with a focus on climate change, water security, and deforestation.
-CDP has committed to aligning its questionnaires with the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD).
+A detailed and independent methodology is used to assess companies, allocating a score of A to D- based on the comprehensiveness of disclosure, awareness, and management of environmental risks and demonstration of best practices associated with environmental leadership, such as setting ambitious and meaningful targets.
+Entities that do not disclose or provide sufficient information are marked with an F. The CDP questionnaire is aligned with the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD).

 Corbion has been participating in the CDP Climate Change and Supply Chain programs since 2016 to provide transparency on how we manage risks and opportunities related to climate change.
-In 2019, we made our submission public for the first time.
-We started participating in the Forests questionnaire in 2018.
+In 2018, Corbion started participating in the Forests questionnaire and in 2020 we participated in the Water questionnaire for the first time.
+Our CDP disclosures on Climate Change and Water are publicly available.

 Climate change / General